edriessen/scrollytelling-scrollama-d3-demo/README.md

   - D3.js Graph Gallery: Yan Holtz offers some great and understandable resources on all sorts of things related to D3.
 One of them is transitions.
 I think their pages do a really good job at explaining a simple concept and increasing the complexity of it step by step.
 I'll refer to two I have used for this demo: [bubble chart with data tooltip](https://www.d3-graph-gallery.com/graph/bubble_tooltip.html) and [various chart animations](https://www.d3-graph-gallery.com/graph/interactivity_transition.html).
 - **Avicii**: I just can't not name him in any project that somehow touches his music.
 He still is a great inspiration that led me to work on some very interesting projects and develop new skills.
 I now get more enjoyment out creatively applying my skills and sharing projects with other people.
 (And the colour pallet of this demo is based on the cover art for TIM).

+If you have any questions or need some help: reach out to me [here](http://www.edriessen.com/contact/).